Ashish-003/Roblox-GesturePlayer/README.md

 ## Overview

-This project enables the game on Roblox (([https://www.roblox.com/games/9281034297/2-Goal-Kick-Simulator](https://www.roblox.com/games/9281034297/2-Goal-Kick-Simulator))) using Computer Vision where the user can get into different poses to give commands to the player.
+This project enables the user to play [Goal Kick Simulator](https://www.roblox.com/games/9281034297/2-Goal-Kick-Simulator) on Roblox  using Computer Vision where he has to  get into different poses to give commands to the player.

 ---